Originally posted 2017-05-29 12:06:26.

 These individuals are easy to identify, if you know that they are trans at all.
 They’re the kind that surprise you; you can’t really believe they were born male.
 They’re just so feminine, cute and attractive.
 These have long been considered the ‘gold standard’ of transsexualism; however, and to Blanchard’s surprise, they were a minority.

 The other type was not like them at all.
 These were, in the first place, much older, with a median age of 43 at presentation.
-They tended to be big, masculine men; indeed, ‘alpha males’.
-They were not feminine in any way and definitely not graceful.
+They tended to be big, masculine men; not at all feminine either as children or adults.
+They were definitely not graceful or stylish.
 They had incredible difficulty ‘passing’ as women, if they tried.
 They were often married with children and probably had stereotypically masculine careers, in the armed forces, in industry and so on.

-Again consistently, this group reported no attraction at all to men, at least before they transitioned.
+Again consistently, this group reported no attraction at all to men, before they transitioned.

 This puzzled Blanchard.
-People in the first group were easy; their desire to appear as women was founded in their desire to attract male partners.
-They were showing exactly the same gender behaviours as born women used to achieve the same result.
-There was no mystery there: their transsexualism was a natural progression of their homosexuality.
+People in the first group were easy; their childhood identification as girls led to an adult desire to appear as women and to attract dominant male partners.
+They were showing exactly the same gender behaviours as women used to achieve the same result.
+There was no mystery there: they became transsexual because they were homosexual.